arnodeceuninck/CLizard/Readme.md

 by JetBigBrains

 ## Getting started
-Run the "compile.sh" file to compile the program, folowed by the "run.sh" to run the program.
+Run the "compile.sh" file to compile and run the program

 ```
-./compile.sh && ./run.sh
+./compile.sh
 ```

 ## Features